FarfallaHu/To-Trash-Final/README.md

 # To Trash App
+My task is

+add feature that collects all added images of the same item or any item that matches the barcode scanner..

 Please download APK to run on andriod.

 Here is my google account: farfallahudie@gmail.com Password: Thankyou12345! to check the fiebase

 I am using Visual Studio with Flutter.